ivankp/mcfm_promc_patch/README.md

    make
    ```

+# Patch script options

+`--help,-h`<br>
+Prints short discription of options.

+One positional argument is required, which is the path to MCFM installation to be patched.

+`--lhapdf`<br>
+If used without a value, the path is assumed to be the string printed by `lhapdf-config --prefix`.<br>
+Can also be used with a value, as in `--lhapdf=/foo/bar`.
+Note, that this path should lead to the root of lhapdf installation, not the `lib` directory.

+`--make-j`<br>
+If used, the calls `make` in mcfm `Install` scripts will be appended with the `-j` flag.
+May be used with a value, as in `--make-j=8`.
+Without the value the default is 4.

+`--unpatch`<br>
+If this flag is passed, an unpatch script will be created in the current directory.
+The unpatch script restore the MCFM to the state before patching if run.
+Running `./patch.sh --unpatch` does *not* unpatch!

 # Limitations
 For now, promc output works only with MCFM compiled without omp.
 We've also experienced problems saving promc output for process #1.